Cyprus in the Junior Eurovision Song Contest: History

-On 21 August 2024, CyBC announced it would return to the contest after a six-year absence, having internally selected Maria Pissarides – an eleven-year-old student of a performing arts school in the United Kingdom – to represent the country.
+On 21 August 2024, CyBC announced it would return to the contest in after a six-year absence, having internally selected Maria Pissarides – an eleven-year-old student of a performing arts school in the United Kingdom – to represent the country.
 Pissarides was selected following an evaluation of a proposal made by the production company Chandal Entertainment Ltd, which also subsequently announced auditions to select dancers who would join the singer on stage, and the spokesperson for the Cypriot jury at the final.
 The song, titled "Crystal Waters", written by Armin Gilani, Sophia Patsalides and Pissarides herself, was presented to the public on 30 September during the breakfast television show Omorfi mera ("Beautiful day") on RIK 1; a special listening session reserved for the press was previously held at the Event Hall of the CyBC Archive in Nicosia on 27 September.
 Pissarides' performance at the contest was staged by Layla Ellison.
 She was accompanied on stage by four dancers, namely Adriana Markich, Andriana Polemiti, Ciara Economopoulos and Danae Petrou.
 At the end of voting, Pissarides brought Cyprus its best result since 2014, placing 13th with 60 points.

-On September 24th 2025 Cyprus' entry for Junior Eurovision Song Contest 2025 was announced.
-The performers will be Rafaella Panteli and Christos Georgiou and the song is called "Away", written by Christopher Wortley, Hannah Brine & Pete Barringer.
+On 14 July 2025, CyBC confirmed its intention to participate in the and to continue to internally select its representative, opening a submission period where artists and composers would be able to submit their entries for the competition until the following 8 September.
+At the closing of the period, applications from 70 artists and 20 entries had been received.
+The selection was carried out by a committee composed of Spyros Spyrou, Cypriot adult contest representative Theo Evan, Salomi Hatzineophytou, Marios Kallenos and Zoe Kyriakou following an audition round held on 13 and 14 September 2025 at the CyBC studios in Nicosia.
+The selected artists were revealed to be Rafaella Panteli and Christos Georgiou on 23 September.
+Their competing entry, "Away", was written by Andy Lys, Christopher Wortley, Greig Watts, Hannah Brine, Paul Drew and Peter Barringer, and released on 6 November.
+Cyprus placed 16th in the final, scoring 50 points; 47 points from the online vote and 3 points from the juries.

+On 12 June 2026, CyBC confirmed its participation in the and opened a submission period for interested artists and songwriters to submit their applications until the following 30 June and 8 July, respectively.
+The broadcaster received 209 submissions at the closing of the deadline and shortlisted 45 artists for an audition round, which concluded on 10 July, with Harry Georgiou subsequently announced as the Cypriot representative on 13 July during the broadcaster's RIK Central News Bulletin.
+His entry "Who I Can Be", written by Anna-Klara Folin, Laurell Barker, Nathalie Brydolf, Thomas Stengaard and Victoria Chalkitis, was released on 24 September 2026.